 After batch: Once a task completes, ImBatch can be configured to reboot, shutdown, lock the computer or execute a command.
 It can also play a beep sound when a job finishes.

 ImBatch program offers the below three tools:

-Context Menu Editor: For quicker image processing, ImBatch lets its users add or remove ImBatch modules to the Windows Context Menu.
+Context Menu Editor: For quicker image processing, ImBatch lets its users add or remove ImBatch modules to/from the Windows Context Menu.
 Users can choose what functions they want the context menu to have.